 If your first glimpse of this club atop the ME Madrid is the line to enter — at its peak length during summertime — know that it's worth the wait.
 Once you board the private elevator to the penthouse terrace, you'll be treated to unmatched views of Madrid's skyline.
 Owned by Rande Gerber (also known as Cindy Crawford's husband), this swanky rooftop consistently attracts beautiful locals and celebrities alike, thanks to guest DJ sessions, inviting daybeds and a VIP bar embedded in a stone wall.

 Insider's Tip: Like most places on our list, the Roof serves cocktails that are on the pricier side.
-If you're going to have just 1, make it the black mojito.960 1280
+If you're going to have just one, make it the Black Mojito.960 1280

 For a bird's-eye view of Busch Stadium, pass on the nosebleed seats and instead, head to this slick rooftop bar atop the Hilton St. Louis at the Ballpark.
 Panoramic views of the Gateway Arch serve as the backdrop for gourmet bites prepared by chef Rex Hale, such as house-smoked salmon chips, mini New England lobster rolls and Korean BBQ pork tacos.
 Save room for the sweet stuff; the desserts — especially the house-made Kit Kat bars — are among the best in the city.
 The 6,000-square-foot indoor and outdoor space accommodates cozy fire pits, flat-screen TVs and several bars, making Three Sixty a year-round destination.

-Insider's Tip: Cardinals fans, hold on to your ticket stub to skip the $10 cover charge after the game.
-And for those trying to score one of the coveted tables overlooking the field, Three Sixty opens at least 2 hours before every home game.960 1280
+Insider's Tip: Cardinals fans, hold on to your ticket stub and get the $10 cover charge waived.
+And for those trying to score one of the coveted tables overlooking the field, Three Sixty opens at least two hours before every home game.960 1280

 Insider's Tip: The scene is more club than cocktail bar after 10 p.m., so we suggest either springing for a table with bottle service next to the dance floor or, for a more economical option, meeting up around the corner at the Hamilton for dinner and drinks before taking in the view.960 1280